ssamarasam/cyber-security-learning/Cloud/Azure/SC-900 Certification Preparation.md

 - directory:
   - microsoft entra directory or microsoft entra tenent
-  - logical container within a ms-entra tenent - hols and organizes various resos and objects
+  - logical container within a ms-entra tenent - hols and organizes various resources and objects
   - directory - a database or catalog  of identities and resosuces associated with an org;s tenent
   - a ms-entra tenant consist of only one directory